Latino Democrats tell Mexican president to get with the program and back Biden

 “President Lopez Obrador, American voters have spoken and Joe Biden is our President Elect.
 He won fair and square.
 Don’t get left behind by the train,” warned Mexican-born Congressman Jesus “Chuy” Garcia.

-Reporting by Anthony Esposito, Dave Graham and Frank Jack Daniel, Editing by Chizu Nomiyama
+Reporting by Anthony Esposito, Dave Graham and Frank Jack Daniel; Additional reporting by Raul Cortes Fernandez, Editing by Chizu Nomiyama and Kenneth Maxwell

 Our Standards: The Thomson Reuters Trust Principles.